2018 Bayou Classic BizTech Challenge

 - Calculation of ROI for incorporation of 3D printing into the manufacturing process.

-Details from our partners at AutoDesk: Develop a simple way to compare costs between additive manufacturing and subtractive manufacturing.
+Develop a simple way to compare costs between additive manufacturing and subtractive manufacturing.
 For example, create a baseline that examines factors such as geometry complexity and machine time (something that can be extracted from Fusion 360s CAM side), while considering process (FDM vs Polyjet, etc).

 - Problems associated with fuel consumption in transportation of goods, services and people